 This change freed up over $20 million in cap space for the Bills this past offseason.
 Allen was set to count for almost $40 million towards the Bills’ salary cap.
 With the new deal, he will only account for $18.6 million.

 What Does the Future of This Contract Look Like for the Bills?

 The Bills gained salary cap flexibility by restructuring Allen’s deal for 2023.
 His salary cap figure is $18.6 million in 2023 before ballooning next season to $47 million, and it’ll rise again in 2025 to $56 million.
 Here are Allen’s salary cap numbers throughout the life of the contract:

 - 2026: $52.3 million

 - 2028: $41.6 million

-The first potential out in Allen’s contract does not come until the 2026 offseason.
-At that point, the Bills could conceivably release Allen for just $8.472 million in dead money.
-However, with cap numbers of $41.772 million and $51.272 million, there is every chance we see the deal restructured between now and 2025.
-That would change the cost to the Bills of moving on in 2026.
+The first potential out in Allen’s contract does not come until after the 2025 season.
+At that point, the Bills could conceivably release Allen for just $19.04 million in dead money.
+This would give the Bills over $33 million in cap space.
+However, with cap numbers of $41.6 million and $52.3 million after 2025, there is every chance we will see the deal restructured again.

-Josh Allen is still in the early stages of his NFL career, relatively speaking.
+Allen is still in the early stages of his NFL career, relatively speaking.
 His current net worth is estimated to be around $14 million.
-However, that number was estimated prior to Allen’s $42.5 million option bonus that will be paid out this offseason.

-Prior to that option bonus, Allen had career earnings of $37.904 million.
-Those earnings will more than double just with that one bonus this offseason.
-Therefore, Allen’s net worth is likely considerably higher than that currently estimated $14 million.
-Additionally, Allen has reported endorsement deals with brands including Nike, Hyundai, and Microsoft Surface.
+Allen has made over $113 million in career earnings.
+Therefore, his net worth is likely considerably higher than the estimated $14 million.
+Additionally, Allen has reported endorsement deals with brands including Nike, Hyundai, FedEx, Pepsi, and Microsoft Surface.